scottpham/tabletop-to-datatables/README.md

 The `"title"` value should be a string formatted how you'd like it to appear in the published datatable.
 If you had to remove important punctuation in the google sheet you can put it back here.

+And that's enough to publish a datatable!

+## Customize

-- And that's enough to publish a datatable!
-I've wrapped the DataTable in some HTML with sensible CSS, so you'll want to edit `index.html` to add a title, intro graf, source and credit.
+In my example, I've wrapped the table in some sensible HTML and CSS.  so you'll want to edit `index.html` to add a title, intro graf, source and credit.

-##Further Customization
-- Some extra DataTable options are included in comments.
+Some extra DataTable options are included in comments.

 		//Initialize the DataTable object and put settings in
 		$("#mySelection").DataTable({